retaildevcrews/ngsa/spikes/oms-log-analytics/README.md

 ## Steps to Scrape Metrics into Log Analytics

 - Save the Workspace ID and the key for log Analytics work space from the Azure dashboard
-- To use OMS Agent Daemonset and deployment:
+- To use OMS Agent Daemonset and deployment: (Skip this step if OMS is already running in the AKS by using command kubectl get pods -A and check if omsagent is running in kube-system namespace)
   - Create the log analytics secrets with kubectl:

     ```bash